krb5/krb5/doc/rst_source/krb_admins/admin_commands/kdb5_ldap_util.rst

     Specifies that the stash file is to be created.

 **-maxtktlife** *max_ticket_life*
-    Specifies maximum ticket life for principals in this realm.
+    (:ref:`getdate` string) Specifies maximum ticket life for principals in this realm.

 **-maxrenewlife** *max_renewable_ticket_life*
-    Specifies maximum renewable life of tickets for principals in this realm.
+    (:ref:`getdate` string) Specifies maximum renewable life of tickets for principals in this realm.

 *ticket_flags*
     Specifies global ticket flags for the realm.
 Allowable flags are